 - Slip-on shoes offer ease at airport security and comfort as most of us will experience a little swelling while in-flight and if you are not wearing flight compression socks take a pair of socks to keep your ankles warm.

-My packing failing is that I seriously under pack, I take the absolute minimum then I have loads of space left in my suitcase into which I throw a couple of things, not in any way thought out and normally not at all helpful but has the advantage of using up the space and stopping arguments about how I could just pop in a couple of extra pairs of his shorts in MY suitcase…
+My packing failing is actually that I seriously under-pack.
+I take the absolute minimum then I have loads of space left in my suitcase into which I throw a couple of things, not in any way thought out and normally not at all helpful but has the advantage of using up the space and stopping arguments about how I could ‘just pop in a couple of extra pairs of His shorts in MY suitcase…’